o3de/o3de.org/content/docs/user-guide/features/interactivity/user-interface/editor/components-image.md

 **To see in\-game examples of completed canvases with **Image** components**

-1. In Lumberyard Editor, in the [Samples Project](/docs/userguide/samples/projects/samples.md), open the UiFeatures level\.
+1. In O3DE Editor, in the [Samples Project](/docs/userguide/samples/projects/samples.md), open the UiFeatures level\.

 1. Press **Ctrl\+G** to play the game and then choose f**Components**, and then **Visual Components**, and then **Image**\.